Inge Auerbacher: Early life

-Life

 Inge Auerbacher was the last Jewish child born in Kippenheim, a village in South-Western Germany located at the foot of the Black Forest, close to the borders of France and Switzerland.
 She was the only child of Berthold (1898–1987) and Regina Auerbacher (née Lauchheimer, 1905–1996).
 Both of her parents came from observant Jewish families who had lived for many generations in Germany.

 Inge's father was a soldier in the German Army during World War I. He was wounded badly and consequently awarded the Iron Cross for service to his country.
 Inge's father was a textile merchant and the family owned a large home in Kippenheim.

+The Holocaust

 On November 10, 1938, her father and grandfather were arrested and taken away during the chaos of Kristallnacht (Night of the Broken Glass) and sent to the Dachau concentration camp.
 Inge, her mother, and her grandmother were able to hide in a shed during Kristallnacht and were not harmed.
 A few weeks later Inge's father and grandfather returned home, but her grandfather died shortly after in May 1939 of a heart attack.

+Auerbacher spent part of her childhood between the years 1942–1945, when she was sent to a concentration camp.